 Two majors factors indicate your water softener isn’t regenerating properly:

 Cheaply made or poorly taken care of water softeners can result in these issues.7 That’s why you should ensure you buy a high-quality water softener from a trusted company like Rayne Water.

 You might have asked yourself the question: Do I need a water softener?
 Once you’ve experienced the benefits of a water softener, you’ll never want to go back.
 Who doesn’t want softer hair, cleaner dishes, and more efficient appliances?

 Rayne Water can also help you get the most out of your water softener.
 We serve California and Arizona, offering a wide variety of products and solutions, including water filtration, drinking water systems, and, of course, water softeners.

-Contact Rayne Water for all of your water treatment needs.
+Contact Rayne Water for all of your water treatment needs and to improve your water quality.
 We’ll never leave you high and dry.